 Think about membership stores

 Places like CostCo are often really useful ways for businesses to save money.
 From lower prices on sourcing product like your tea and coffee supplies to organising low-price car hire, these membership stores give you access to lower prices and bulk buying.

 Dynamic pricing is an online retailing approach that means the price of goods or services can change depending on how often you view, what device you view from and whether you view from an online ad or a direct search.
 You can access much more standard pricing by clearing your cookie history and signing out of social media sites.
 You can also switch your browser to a private setting.
 That means you’re sharing far less of your information with the websites and consequently getting a more realistic price.

 It can certainly be time-consuming to get your hands on good quality cut-price goods and services.
 Which is why it might be useful to get someone else to do the shopping for you.
 You’ll still benefit from the savings, because your own time can be spent working on your business rather than searching for a discount.
 Consider virtual assistant services – for small businesses, these can be worth their weight in gold, taking on your everyday time-consuming tasks and bringing measurable benefits.

 The benefits of finding a discount

-If you’re short on time and need help with sourcing and managing your office supplies, feel free to call us on 0800 994 9016 or use our contact form in the menu above.
+If you’re short on time and need help with sourcing and managing your office supplies or what to know more about our virtual assistants, feel free to call us on 0800 994 9016 or use our contact form in the menu above.